 Write in-depth and helpful content

-You can engage in all the right processes to lift your website to Rank 0, but if your content isn't any good, any good traffic you get from that will soon evaporate.
+You can engage in all the right processes to lift your website to Rank 0, but if the rest of your content is hard to process and not well-organized, people won't stay on your website.
+That means any good traffic you get from the snippet doesn't turn into leads.
 Make your answers concise (about 50 words or less) but filled with enough information to answer the question.

 Content Optimization is Important